 What Can I Feed My Chinchilla in an Emergency?

 If you run out of chinchilla food, you may be able to scramble up a replacement meal using ingredients in your own house, but it’s important that you know what you can and can’t feed your pet.

 Resist the urge to double up on the chinchilla pellets, as they can upset your pet’s stomach and cause stomach issues.
-Instead, offer your cat leafy green vegetables like kale, bok choy, or arugula.
+Instead, offer your chinchilla leafy green vegetables like kale, Bok choy, or arugula.